Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part2_facebook_prophet.md

 $ pip install fbprophet
 ```

-In R you can find the corresponing CRAN package.
+In R you can find the corresponding CRAN package.
 Refer to the [documentation](https://facebookincubator.github.io/prophet/docs/installation.html) for details.

 Let's import the modules that we will need, and initialize our environment: